 These DOE requirements must be met upon initial IRB approval and maintained throughout the course of the study.
 In order to ensure these requirements are met, the Human Subjects Office conducts a variety of quality improvement activities on an ongoing basis in order to provide the UI research community with timely IRB review of applications, educational resources and assistance in obtaining IRB approval, and ensuring compliance with federal regulations and UI policies for the protection of human subjects.
 Department of Energy requirements are reviewed using the “DOE Institutional Review Board Template for Reviewing Human Subjects Research Protocols that Utilize Personally Identifiable Information (PII).”

+7.k Drug Enforcement Agency (DEA)

+The Controlled Substances Act is part of the Comprehensive Drug Abuse Prevention and Control Act of 1970 which requires strict security and recordkeeping requirements for controlled substances (CS).
+The Environmental Health and Safety Office (EHS) posts Controlled Substances Guidelines to provide researchers with the information needed to comply with these responsibilities.
+In addition, links to applicable resources are supplied below.

+The Controlled Substances Act, Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970

+Code of Federal Regulations, 21CFR Parts 1300-1399; and 21 CFR Parts 1308 Schedules of Controlled Substances.

+Code of Federal Regulations, 40 CFR Parts 260, 261 and 264.

 Part 8: Legal Requirements for IRB Review